Chris BellottoHead Coach

 In 2007, Bellotto guided Florida Southern to its fourth straight SSC title and a fourth-place finish at the national tournament in Akron, Ohio.
 That season was significant for another reason too, as Bellotto earned her 1,000th career win on March 16 when the Moccasins defeated Bryant University, 2-0.
 Two years later, on March 27, 2009, she picked up her 1,000th fast-pitch victory when the Mocs won at Eckerd, 9-1.
 That made her the 14th coach in NCAA history to reach that milestone, and just the fifth in Division II.

 Not surprisingly, Florida Southern followed that year with yet another conference championship in 2009, breaking the team home run record for the second time in four years, while the pitching staff again finished among the top 20 in the country in earned run average.
 Their 43-15 record included an 18-6 mark in conference play, and their improvement from sixth place to first place in the SSC standings was the greatest one-year turn-around in league history.
-That earned Bellotto SSC Coach-of-the-Year honors for the 15th time in her career.
-Those 15 SSC Coach-of-the-Year awards are by far the most for any softball coach in league history, and only current Tampa volleyball coach Chris Catanach has won as many coaching awards in any sport sponsored by the SSC, picking up his 16th in 2012.
+That earned Bellotto SSC Coach-of-the-Year honors for the 15th time in her career, which are by far the most any softball coach has ever won in the league.
+Only current Tampa volleyball coach Chris Catanach has won as many coaching awards in any sport sponsored by the SSC with 17.

-As a further highlight to her success, Bellotto was named the head coach on the SSC Silver Anniversary Team in 2007, and has compiled an incredible 584-145 record in conference play for an .801 winning percentage.
+As a further highlight to her success, Bellotto was named the head coach on the SSC Silver Anniversary Team in 2007, and has compiled an incredible 600-177 record in conference play for a .772 winning percentage.
 The Moccasins remain the only SSC softball program to go undefeated through conference in any season, doing so seven times, including a pair of 24-0 records in 1987 and 1989.

 At the regional level, Bellotto (or her staff) has been named the Coach-of-the-Year 10 times, and twice she’s been selected as the NFCA Division II National Coach-of-the-Year.
 She first won that award in 1989, when the Moccasins went 46-8 and finished third in the nation.
 The second time came following Florida Southern’s national championship in 1993.

 Individually, 26 different All-Americans have played for Bellotto, combining to win a total of 45 All-American awards, including 24 first-team selections.
 Among them are four-time All-Americans Kellie Robinson and Shelly Davis, and three-time winner Megan Brown.
-Both Robinson and Davis are members of the SSC Hall of Fame, as are Dori Stankewitz, Traci Wood, Julianne Coleman and the most recent inductee, Wanda Graham, who went into the hall in 2011.
-Bellotto has also had 20 Academic All-Americans, 91 NFCA All-South Region selections, and six players named the SSC Female Athlete-of-the-Year for all sports.
+Robinson, Davis and Brown are all members of the SSC Hall of Fame, as are Dori Stankewitz, Traci Wood, Julianne Coleman and Wanda Graham.
+Bellotto has also had 21 Academic All-Americans, 91 NFCA All-South Region selections, and six players named the SSC Female Athlete-of-the-Year for all sports.
 When the league selected its Silver Anniversary Team in 2007, Bellotto was joined on that squad by 14 of her former players, the most of any team in the league.

 With her induction into the NFCA Hall of Fame in 2010, along with Nebraska head coach Rhonda Revelle and Illinois State head coach Melinda Fischer, Bellotto has now earned similar honors in four different organizations.
 Her first was the Sunshine State Conference Hall of Fame in February of 2000, followed two years later by her selection as a charter member to the Florida Southern College Athletic Hall of Fame.
 In June of 2005, she was inducted into the Polk County Sports Hall of Fame.
 Bellotto was also honored with the “Women in Sports” Achievement Award presented by Saint Leo University in February of 2001.

 A lifelong Lakeland resident, Bellotto graduated from Lakeland High School in 1974, and earned her A.A. degree from Polk Community College in 1977.
 She then graduated from Florida Southern College with her bachelor’s degree in 1980, and received her master’s degree from the University of South Florida in 1984.
-In addition to her role as head softball coach at Florida Southern, she has served two terms on the NCAA Division II South Region selection committee, and is also a faculty member in the school’s Physical Education Department.
+In addition to her role as head softball coach at Florida Southern, she was selected as one of the authors in the 2014 edition of The Softball Coaching Bible, has served two terms on the NCAA Division II South Region selection committee, and is also a faculty member in the school’s Physical Education Department.